FirebaseExtended/firebase-queue/README.md

 ## Purpose of a Queue

 Queues in Firebase can be used to perform privileged background work on data stored in a Firebase: generating thumbnails of images, filtering message contents and censoring data, or fanning data out to other locations in your Firebase.
-First, a few definitions:
+First, let's define a few terms we'll use when talking about a queue:
   - `task` - a piece of work that a queue worker can process
   - `spec` - a definition of an operation that the queue will perform on matching tasks
   - `job` - one of more `spec`'s that specify a series of ordered operations to be performed